 Startup Security Toolkit

-Many startup security gaps are really ownership gaps.
-Nobody is explicitly responsible, so issues drift.
+Many startup cyber security gaps are really ownership gaps.
+Nobody is explicitly responsible, so issues drift, approvals become informal, and important follow-up gets missed.
 This toolkit helps turn vague responsibility into something your team can actually manage.

 Assets have no named owner

-Teams use business-critical assets and systems without clear responsibility for upkeep or response.
+Teams rely on business-critical assets and systems without clear responsibility for upkeep, monitoring, or response.

 Access decisions are informal

-Permissions are granted quickly, but approval logic and review ownership are unclear.
+Permissions are granted quickly, but approval logic, review cadence, and ownership are not clearly documented.

 Risks are visible but not owned

-Teams recognise concerns, but nobody is responsible for mitigation or review cadence.
+Teams recognise concerns, but nobody is directly responsible for mitigation, follow-up, or review dates.

 Offboarding is incomplete

-Leavers retain access because ownership of removal steps is not clearly assigned.
+Leavers retain access because responsibility for removal steps and ownership transfer is not clearly assigned.

-- startups where everyone helps but no one formally owns security operations
+• startups where everyone helps but no one formally owns cyber security operations

 Does this assign responsibility automatically?

-No. It gives you the structure to document and maintain ownership more clearly.
+No. It gives you the structure to document, review, and maintain ownership more clearly.

 Can this help with access approvals?

 Yes.
-The access matrix includes an approval owner field so access decisions are better grounded.
+The access matrix includes approval-related structure so access decisions are better grounded and easier to review.

 Is this suitable for remote teams?